 Please allow this information from the Law Office of Bryan Fagan to serve as your guide on relocation.
 After going through a family law case, there are more factors in play than previously.
 Abiding by court orders is something to bear in mind as you begin to transition into a different lifestyle.
 At the same time, ensuring that any relocation is in the best interests of your children matters a great deal.
-Stability and consistency in their lives has an importance all to itself.
+Stability and consistency in their lives have an importance all to itself.

 The impact of relocation on family dynamics

 It is hard to argue that relocation would not have a potentially great impact on the dynamics of your family.
 Even if you do not consider your co-parent to be a part of your family, this is still true.
-Whereas you may hold these opinions your child still claims your co-parent as his or her mother or father.
+Whereas you may hold these opinions, your child still claims your co-parent as his or her mother or father.
 Therefore, taking into consideration the impact of a relocation on him or her is essential.
 Going through the stages of a relocation before planning out the impacts on your co-parent would be a mistake.

-Deciding that the relocation is necessary is neither good or bad in and of itself.
+Deciding that the relocation is necessary is neither good nor bad in and of itself.
 Every relocation comes with risks and potential benefits.
 The best people to gauge these risks and benefits are you and your co-parent.
-Despite your disagreements with your co-parent on any number of subjects you two are still charged with making decisions on behalf of your children.
+Despite your disagreements with your co-parent on any number of subjects, you two are still charged with making decisions on behalf of your children.
 Being joint managing conservators means sharing the decision-making responsibilities.

 Rather, a relocation must be made with the consent and approval of your coparent.
-By working with your co-parent on this you can avoid potentially harming your child in significant ways.
+By working with your co-parent on this, you can avoid potentially harming your child in significant ways.
 Moving a long distance from your co-parent means changing the nature of your child’s relationship with him or her.
 Therefore, the specific need(s) to relocate must be significant.
 Any other justification would not suffice under the circumstances.

 There are a number of important considerations to bear in mind as you consider a relocation.
 This is not one of those subjects that you can rush into.
 Rather, relocation requires that you take your time and consider the options before you.
-Once a relocation is made it is very difficult and expensive to undo that step.
+Once a relocation is made, it is very difficult and expensive to undo that step.
 A great deal of planning should be undertaken prior to engaging a move.

 Important consideration right off the bat is that a court gauges A relocation request based on the best interests of your child.
-No matter what the motivating factor is behind the move a court considers the move when looking through the eyes of your child.
+No matter what the motivating factor is behind the move, a court considers the move when looking through the eyes of your child.
 Therefore, any benefit to you or your family is secondary.
 The best interests of your child are determined by looking at their present and future.
 The child’s emotional, behavioral, and physical needs are all incorporated into this analysis.

 What are some common reasons why a relocation may be sought?